PKua007/rampack/README.md

   the contents and manually paste in an empty Mathematica notebook) (both run types)
 * a csv-like table containing values of specified observables taken at given intervals of time (both run types)
 * ensemble-averaged values of some observables (only NpT integration)
+* a compact, binary recording of a simulation (trajectories), which can be used later for example to recalculate
+  observable averages (both run types)

 The example input file `sample_inputs/integration.ini` describes the simulation of hard-core balls.
 It starts with a gaseous phase, which is then compressed to a degenerate liquid in the second run and in the third one is freezes into hcp crystalline structure.
-Another example input file `sample_inputs/overlap_reduction.ini` performs  reduction of overlaps of too tightly packed hard spheres followed by NpT run.
+Another example input file `sample_inputs/overlap_reduction.ini` performs  reduction of overlaps of too tightly packed hard spheres followed by an NpT run to gather averages.

 The behavior of the `casino` mode can be altered using command-line options described in `./rampack casino --help`.
 For example, one can continue a finished run for more cycles or start from any run if the previous run has been finished